Published on Tuesday 11 March 2014 11:28

 Emissions are way down (ie. impressive), with the 2.0-litre diesel recording 127g/km, while the 2.2-litre registers 149g/km.
 It's well worth noting that the automatic gearbox will bump that figure up to 176g/km.
 Go for the petrol car and you're looking at 167g/km.
 Residual values for the RAV4 have always been good, in most cases bearing comparison with the Freelander, and there's little reason to doubt that they'll only improve this time round.

-It's hard to see how Toyota could have done much better in developing the RAV4.
+It's hard to see how Toyota could have done much better in developing this generation RAV4.
 It needed more space inside, it needed a better quality of finish and it needed more assertive styling.
 Check, check and check.
-Like every new car launched these days, it had to become more efficient, but the addition of an economical 2.0-litre diesel has given it a boost that will have many competitors looking to the drawing boards.
+Like every new car launched these days, it had to become more efficient, but the addition of an economical 2.0-litre diesel - and now the availability on that unit of AWD - has given it a boost that will have many competitors looking to the drawing boards.

 It would have been nice to see a hybrid option at a competitive price as this is one area where Toyota has a huge lead on most of its rivals.
 A really punchy 200bhp+ diesel model could also have really shown us what that chassis is capable of.
 These may well be in the pipeline.
 For the time being at least, the RAV4 has a strong claim on being the best of the mainstream compact 4x4s.